We're the UK's leading bowel cancer charity

 Regorafenib (Stivarga®)

-You will have regorafenib as a tablet that you can take once a day for three weeks.
+Regorafenib stops the tumour from growing new blood vessels.
+You may have regorafenib if you have already tried or cannot have chemotherapy with other targeted therapies.
+It’s given to you as a tablet that you take once a day for three weeks.
 After this you will have a week off therapy, before starting the treatment cycle again.

 Ramucirumab (Cyramza®)